-Cumulus Linux supports segment routing, otherwise known as source routing, as it provides the ability for a source node to specify the path a packet should take — in other words, traffic engineering.
-In some more advanced cases, it could be used to have offline multiprotocol label switching (MPLS) controllers program labels into the network for traffic engineering.
+Cumulus Linux supports segment routing, also known as source routing, which provides the ability for a source node to specify the path a packet should take (traffic engineering).
+In some more advanced cases, you can use segment routing to have offline multiprotocol label switching (MPLS) controllers program labels into the network for traffic engineering.

 Cumulus Linux provides full label-based forwarding, relying on BGP for label exchange.
 However, Cumulus Linux does not provide LDP interoperability for MPLS and it does not support VRFs for tenant isolation.